-In a normal-form correlated equilibrium, first, the mediator randomly selects a profile of strategies, (x, y).
-Second, he tells x to player 1 and y to player 2.
+In a normal-form correlated equilibrium the mediator randomly selects a profile of strategies, (x, y) and then, he tells x to player 1 and y to player 2.
 The strategies x and y are interpreted as recommendations made by the mediator to the players.
-Third, each player chooses an action as a function of his information and the recommendation sent by the mediator.
-The incentive compatible condition is that no player has an incentive to deviate from the recommended strategy.
-For instance, at equilibrium, when player 1 has been told x, if his signal is s he plays the action a with probability x(a|s).
+Each player then chooses an action as a function of his information and the recommendation of the mediator.
+The incentive compatible conditions are that no player has an incentive to deviate from the recommended strategy.
+For instance, in equilibrium, when player 1 has been told x and his signal is s, he plays the action a with probability x(a|s).